bolmaster2/http-signature/README.md

 ```

 ### With headers, query parameters and a body
-Uses both query parameters (in query string) and a `json` body as a `POST` request.
+Uses both query string parameters and a `json` body as a `POST` request.
-Also shows how to set `rsa-sha256` as algorithm.
-The `digest` is as you see basically
+Also shows how to set `rsa-sha256` as algorithm which signs with a private key.
-a `sha-256` digest of the request body.

 ```ruby
 params = {